 It wasn’t so long ago that working from home was something only a handful of lucky people could do.
 In today’s cloud-based digital environment, that’s no longer the case.
 With endless work from home job opportunities to log in and stay productive online, virtually anyone can start a career from home.

-Whether you decide to take your chances as a dedicated freelancer, or you’re working remotely for another company, there are plenty of ways to make a living online.
-Here are just some of the options worth checking out.
+You could take your chances as a dedicated freelancer, find a new job working remotely for company, or pick up some part time projects alongside a more traditional job.
+There are plenty of ways to make a living online, and here are just some of the options worth checking out.

 What are the highest paying work from home jobs?